nespinoza/exonailer/README.md

 # exofit

-EXOFIT is the Exoplanet Fitter, which makes use of two important pieces of code:
+EXOFIT is the EXOplanet FITter, which makes use of two important pieces of code:

     + The Bad-Ass Transit Model cAlculatioN (batman) for transit modelling.
       -> http://astro.uchicago.edu/~kreidberg/batman/